alssndro/sandros-sketch-plugins/README.md

 ## Horizontal Alignment (alpha)

-All plugins require the use of a columnal Layout Grid, created using ``View > Grid Settings... > Layout Grid``.
+All plugins require the use of a columnar Layout Grid, created using ``View > Grid Settings... > Layout Grid``.

 ----